bertramdryan/hello-world-api/README.md

 1. Open a terminal in .\HelloWorld.API directory.
 2. Type in **dotnet restore**
 3. When all the dependancies have been restored, type in **dotnet run**.

+*This requires dotnet core 2.2 or higher to run.